SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Wrapper types like ``JoinedShape`` and ``FlippedShape`` shouldn't be visible to users of this ASCII art library.
-Those underlying types don't matter to the library's users --- only the fact that joining and flipping a shape returns another ``Shape`` value.
+Those underlying types don't matter to the library's users --- the library's public interface is just the fact that joining and flipping a shape returns another ``Shape`` value.
 You want to implement transformations on a shape in a way that contains the implementation details inside the shape library.